3 Foundational Marketing Strategies for New Businesses

-A new business takes a lot of work, from business concepting, planning and development of structure to filing the necessary paperwork.
+A new business takes a lot of work, from business conception, planning, and development of structure to filing the necessary paperwork.
 But due diligence isn’t enough in today’s marketplace.
-Entrepreneurs must be savvy when marketing for new business.
+Entrepreneurs must be savvy when developing a marketing strategy for new businesses.
 Red Crow Marketing has the tools to help new businesses market themselves to ensure their marketing reaches the right people at the right time and starts generating revenue at the earliest stage.

-Hailbooks, a new account management company for hail damage service companies, recently went through the branding and company launch process with Red Crow Marketing and is an example of the foundation for a properly implemented marketing strategy.
+Hailbooks, an account management company for hail damage service companies, went through the branding and company launch process with Red Crow Marketing and is an example of the foundation for a properly implemented marketing strategy.

-The following three marketing strategies for new business were used by our example startup, Hailbooks, and lay the foundation for marketing your new business: branding, an online presence and communication.
+The following three marketing strategies for new business were used by our example, Hailbooks, and lay the foundation for marketing your new business: branding, an online presence, and communication.

 1. Branding Your New Business